 Monday, 29 October 2018

-Gender Equality Should Not Mean Gender Sameness
+Equality between Men and Women Does Not Mean Sameness

-As far as attitudes to gender are concerned, there is some of each of these things in Western culture.
-There are strengths and weaknesses in the attitudes of mainstream Westerners to gender.
+As far as attitudes to the roles of men and women are concerned, there is some of each of these things in mainstream Western culture.
+In some ways this culture has a good attitude to male and female roles, and in other ways it has a poor attitude.

 Mainstream Westerners rightly believe that men and women are equal in value and dignity.
 And they are also very critical of men who take advantage of women in any way.
 It is considered unacceptable and taboo to do this.